hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 4. Make sure you remove the VPC file (vpc.tf) from your hashicat-gcp repo.
 This will make the demo take longer and may break if the regions aren't set up right.
 5. Begin your demo dialog:

-**This is a brief demo showing off some of the features of Terraform cloud.
+**This is a brief demo showing off some of the features of HCP Terraform.
 You'll get to work with all these features during the hands-on labs today.**

 **Pretend I'm a brand new developer and I want to spin up a copy of my company's web application that I can use for testing.
 I have my own fork of the code here on github.
 This is the hashicat-gcp application.
 Like the name implies, it provides kittens as a service.
 You give it a placeholder URL, a height, and a width, and you get a cat.
 Neat huh?**

-**Let's hop over to Terraform Cloud and take a look at my workspace.
+**Let's hop over to HCP Terraform and take a look at my workspace.
 Here you can see the most recent terraform runs and their status, along with the exact git commit hash that led to each run being triggered.
 All changes are recorded, and only code that passes our sentinel policies is allowed to run.**

 **Before I build anything I might want to configure some variables to adjust my infrastructure settings.
 Here you can see some terraform variables, prefix and region.
 These will determine the names of my resources and the region they will be deployed in.**

 **Down bottom you see the Environment Variables.
-These are system shell variables that are injected into the terraform cloud container at runtime.
+These are system shell variables that are injected into the HCP Terraform container at runtime.
 You can optionally encrypt sensitive environment variables such as these GCP keys.
 Note that these are write-only.
 Once you encrypt a variable by marking it sensitive, you won't see it here in plaintext again.
 These are dynamic GCP credentials that are good for only a few hours.
 You can paste them in manually or use the API to auto-populate them from HashiCorp Vault.**

 **New and advanced users can utilize the GUI to trigger infrastructure builds.
 Let's do that now by clicking on this Queue Plan button.
 I'm going to put "new dev environment" down as the reason for the build.
 Now notice that a new terraform plan has kicked off.
 This is the dry run. terraform is figuring out if any of the infrastructure already exists from a previous run, and then it will build or change everything to match what's in the code.
 That is, unless we fail a sentinel policy...**